vandkama-cmyk/LoCoBench/README.md

 ## 📜 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE.txt) file for details.

 ## 🙏 Acknowledgments

 - Salesforce AI Research for supporting this research
-- The open-source community for various tools and libraries used in this project